 Ridesharing has become the preferred mode of transportation for many when it’s not practical to drive.
 But ridesharing has become so popular so quickly that the law is just catching up with regulating the industry.
 Uber started testing in New York in 2012.
-Today Uber has 50 million riders and is valued somewhere in the neighborhood of $70 billion.
-Due to a series of missteps in 2017, Uber lost some market share to Lyft, but it remains far and away the leader of transport network companies at least for now.
+Today Uber has more than 75 million active riders around the world and is available in more than 80 countries.
+The company went public in May 2019, at a valuation of about $75 billion.
+Uber continues to battle for market share with Lyft, but it remains the leader of transport network companies at least for now.

 People like ridesharing because it is significantly faster than calling a cab and it generally costs less.
 For drivers, it offers a flexible way to make a bit of extra cash.
 No doubt ridesharing has been a boon to many, but before you ride or drive with Uber or Lyft in Ohio, it’s important to understand what happens if you are in a collision or suffer any type of injury that involves a rideshare.